jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - **Application Layer** : The top-most layer of the OSI and IPS models;  provides communication services to applications themselves;  does not refer to actual applications [15]
   - protocols in this layer are the ones which actual applications most directly interact with; provides a syntax for applications to interact [15]

+- **Application server** : typically where application or busines logic resides and where more complicated requests are handled; server-side code lives here when deployed [24] (see also Web Server, Data Store)

 - **Bandwidth** : the *amount* of data that can be sent in a particular unit of time (typically a second) [2]; a measure of *capacity* [6]

 - **Broadcast address** : the IP address at the END of the range assigned to a single local network (see also Network Address) [5]